-Many enterprises also face a high level of exceptions which also results in invoice approvals taking too long.
+Many enterprises also face a high level of exceptions resulting in invoice approvals taking too long.
 This usually means that the enterprise has some automation, but the processes need to be refined allowing invoices to be matched to POs or receipts.